Saving Electricity home

 It doesn't end with this huge installation.
 In late 2007 Google announced its plans to develop a whopping one gigawatt of energy from renewable sources at a cost cheaper than coal, and to do it "within years, not decades".
 Wow.!

-Other solar resources
+Other info on solar

 The Wikipedia article on solar electricity is impressively comprehensive.